liuderchi/sw-precache-cra/README.md

   stripPrefix: './build' }
 ```

-For more API please check `sw-precache-cra --help`
+For more APIs please do `sw-precache-cra --help`

 ## Reference